 When you embrace essentialism you also accept that you can’t do it all.

-The example is that of Southwest Airlines, the largest low cost airline in the world.
+An example is that of Southwest Airlines, the largest low-cost airline in the world.

-They focused on getting people from A to B, cheaply and with not frills.
-It could have been tempting to add meals, different classes and reservations.
+They focused on getting people from A to B, cheaply and with no frills.
+It could have been tempting to add meals, different classes, and reservations.
 But they said no to everything that would add further costs and complexities.